PetHack in times of Covid-19 – The companion animal open data hackathon

 - Second ‘TRAX’ – a global animal disease dashboard to monitor outbreaks of illnesses and their intersection with humanity.

 - Runners Up – ‘Pet Lighthouse’, an app to take control of your pet’s health records and find activities near you and ‘Cats Japan’, a digital cat litter box solution that monitors urine volumes to help identifying health anomalies in domestic cats.

 Carla Bonina is Senior Lecturer (Associate Professor) in Entrepreneurship and Innovation at Surrey Business School.
 Her research interests lie in the intersection of technology innovation, entrepreneurship and policy with a focus on sustainable development.
 Her current projects revolve around open data and innovation, the developmental value of digital platforms and sustainable business models in the digital economy.
 She provides strategic advice on digital transformation, open data and sustainability of the digital economy to governments, international organisations and donors, such as Avinas Americas, the OECD, the IDRC and the World Bank among others.
 She is considered a Latin American expert.

-In July 2020, she's been given the Impact Award prize at Surrey Business School for outstanding contributions to impact in her research on digital government transformation in Latin America.
+She's been awarded Mid-Career Researcher of the Year at Surrey Business School in 2021, and received the Impact Award prize in 2020 for outstanding contributions to impact in her research on digital government transformation in Latin America.